 Not all packaging tapes are created equal, especially when it comes to construction.
 The biggest difference is the type of adhesive.
 The two most common ones are acrylic and hot melt.
 Read on to see what makes them so different.

 An acrylic tape offers a wider temperature range compared to a hot melt tape, ranging from 32°F to 14°F. This tape is perfect for applications involving high or low humidity conditions.
 Offers greater resistance to oxidation, which makes it unaffected by exposure to sunlight.
-Acrylic tape works over a much wider temperature range and is natural for applications in hot and cold environments.
+In this blog post, we'll discuss the difference between these two adhesives and how these distinctions can affect your choice of custom tape.